-All applicants for employment must file an application at the office of the Director of Human Resources or the appropriate location specified prior to the time and date specified in the published announcement of the position.
+All applicants for employment must file an application with the office of the Director of Human Resources.

 10-4 FALSE STATEMENTS.

 Deliberately false or misleading statements in the application or in any employment interview for the purpose of attempting to secure County employment will be grounds for rejecting an applicant or discharging an employee who has been appointed to a position on the basis of such false, misleading or deceptive information.